nizaranand/lateca/wp-content/plugins/sub-page-navigation-widget/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=1220480
 Tags: widget, sidebar, page, pages, cms, menu
 Requires at least: 2.8
-Tested up to: 3.1
+Tested up to: 3.2
 Stable tag: trunk

-This Widget shows a link to all sub pages of the current one on your sidebar.
+This Widget displays a navigation structure to all sub pages of the current one in your sidebar.

 == Description ==

-This Widget shows a link to all sub pages of the current one on your sidebar.
+This Widget displays a navigation structure to all sub pages of the current one in your sidebar.
 You can add this widget to sidebars on pages to show all sub pages of the current one.

+= Handling =
+The handling is very easy.
+After activating the plug-in you will find a new widget in your admin panel.
+Add it to a sidebar and check all options you need.
+That's it.

+= Language =
-* The widget is available in English.
+* This plug-in is available in English.
-* Das Widget ist in Deutsch verfügbar.
+* Dieses Plugin ist in Deutsch verfügbar. ([Dennis Hoppe](http://dennishoppe.de/))
+* Acest plugin este disponibil în limba Română. ([Anunturi Jibo](http://www.jibo.ro/))

 == Installation ==